codebuddies/backend/README.md

 # Setup
 - Make sure you have Postgres installed
 - Create a database in Postgres called cbv3_django_prototype
+- Type `pip install -r requirements.txt` in your command line

 # Proof-of-concept Goals
 A resource datastore